Certainty Blog

 What Should be Included in a Construction Safety Observation Report?

-Good construction safety observations include six key components:
+Effective construction safety observation reports include six key components:

 Designated observers